qarthandgi/qarthandgi/README.md

 3. _Composition API > Options API_.
 No Discussion needed.
 After **countless Vue 2 ➡️ Vue 3 migrations**, converting to the Composition API has been the single best benefit to developer productivity, code organization, and utilizing best software architecture principles.

+4. Utilize Pinia **early** for state management.
+Don't resort to hand-rolling state management composables, data will become scattered and multiple sources of truth will emerge.

 ## 🤖 Advanced Laravel *Isn't* For The Weak 💪

 ### 🔟 Niles' **10 Rules** for Laravel: